cookiecutter/cookiecutter-django/README.rst

 * Only maintained 3rd party libraries are used.
 * PostgreSQL everywhere
-* 12Factor App for settings
+* Environment variables for configuration (This won't work with Apache/mod_wsgi)

 Using this template
 --------------------